 Modern LLM inference engines, such as vLLM and SGLang, evolve rapidly to support newly released models with diverse architectures.
 For example, in 2025, an average of 15--20 new models are released each week.
 Supporting these new architectures often requires non-trivial modifications to inference engines, such as adding support for Sliding Window Attention or Multi-Head Latent Attention.
 These code changes frequently alter how KV cache is managed internally, making it infeasible for \name to adapt in an ad-hoc manner.

 To address this challenge, \name introduces a standardized \emph{KV cache connector} interface that decouples KV cache management from the inference engine backend.
-This design ensures that \name remains compatible regardless of how the underlying inference engine evolves.
+This design ensures that \name remains compatible regardless of how the upstream inference engine evolves.

 We note that the design of this API is initiated by LMCache team, but the implementation and the maintainance of this API are the collaborative effort of both LMCache team and vLLM team.

 \mypara{Design objectives} The key design objectives are: \begin{packeditemize} \item Maximum flexibility: it enables as much KV cache operations as possible. \item vLLM-native: it aligns with the design direction of vLLM, including strict scheduler --- worker separation, prefix caching as the first-class citizen, and piece-wise CUDA graph, where vLLM only captures CUDA graph for non-attention operations. \item Friendly to out-of-tree connector: it allow intergrating with out-of-tree connectors without vLLM-side code motification. \item Minimum API-level overhead: it does not introduce overheads (\eg inter-process communication) at API level. \end{packeditemize}

 To be compatible with the scheduler --- model runner separation philosophy in vLLM, the connector API contains two sets of interfaces: 1) the \emph{scheduler}, where the extra cache-hit tokens from the connector are treated as normal prefix-cached tokens in vLLM and directly influences scheduling decisions and are changed by \name (\ie if there is cache hit in \name, the number of tokens that need to be newly prefilled changes); and 2) the \emph{model runner}, where we add hooks before and after model execution, and also before and after attention computation, to enable both bulky KV cache offloading and layer-wise KV cache offloading.